 Even with the most efficient triage and self-help systems in place, there will be many people who need full-scale representation in order to navigate the legal system and resolve their problems.
 This may be the case where a legal issue is particularly complex, where the stakes are particularly high (such as where a person is at risk of becoming homeless), or where mental health, age, or other capacity issues impede the person’s ability to fend for himself or herself ... [states should] consider … launching 'civil Gideon' programs for people facing certain critical civil issues.

-Previously, COSCA released a white paper called The Demographic Imperative: Guardianships and Conservatorships that said, ""In states where right to counsel has not been addressed, courts should take a leadership role in requiring the appointment of counsel to protect the rights of persons with diminished capacity.”
+As to specific subjects, COSCA released a white paper called The Demographic Imperative: Guardianships and Conservatorships that said, "In states where right to counsel has not been addressed, courts should take a leadership role in requiring the appointment of counsel to protect the rights of persons with diminished capacity.”
 And in 2017, COSCA issued a policy statement on child welfare cases that urged trial courts to ensure "the legal representation of children and parents in all child protection cases and at every stage of the case."

 Access to Justice Commissions are court-created entities operating in many states.
 The Access to Justice Commissions in Arkansas, Maryland, Massachusetts, North Carolina, and Wisconsin have endorsed the concept of a right to counsel in basic human needs civil cases, while the commissions in California, Hawaii, New Hampshire, New Mexico, South Carolina, and Texas have studied civil right to counsel at one time or another.